Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Introduction

-\begin{itemize} \item We propose a deep adaptive sampling neural network (MMPDE-Net) that adaptively generates new sample points coordinates by solving the Moving Mesh PDE. \item We propose a deep learning framework (MS-PINN).
-Its core idea is to improve the approximation effect of PINN by adaptive sampling through MMPDE-Net. \item We perform a rigorous mathematical analysis of the proposed MS-PINN.
-The effectiveness is demonstrated by reducing the error bounds of the approximated and true solutions. \end{itemize}
+In summary, our main contributions in this article are: \begin{itemize} \item A deep adaptive sampling framework (MMPDE-Net) that adaptively generates new sample points by solving the Moving Mesh PDE is proposed. \item A deep learning framework (MS-PINN) is presented.
+The core idea is to improve the approximate solution of PINN by adaptive sampling through MMPDE-Net. \item An error estimate of the proposed MS-PINN is given.
+The effectiveness is demonstrated by reducing the error bounds between the approximate solution and true solution. \end{itemize}

 The rest of the paper is organized as follows.
-Section 2 briefly introduces the main idea and computational process of PINN, and also introduces an interesting phenomenon to emphasize the importance of adaptive sampling.
-Section 3 details how to construct MMPDE-Net and the iterative algorithm on MMPDE-Net.
-Section 4 details the MS-PINN framework proposed in this paper and gives the error estimates.
-Section 5 illustrates the numerical results with four typical problems.
-Finally, Section 6 concludes and summarizes the paper.
+In Section 2, the main idea of PINN is briefly introduced and a typical example is used to underline the importance of adaptive sampling.
+In Section 3, MMPDE-Net and the iterative algorithm based on MMPDE-Net are illustrated.
+The MS-PINN framework is presented and the error estimates are given in Section 4.
+Numerical experiments are shown in Section 5 to verify the effectiveness of our method.
+Finally, conclusions are given in Section 6.